-When I started hunting for my dream dev job early in 2018, I knew that getting rejected would be an inevitable part of the process.
+When I started hunting for my dream dev job, I knew that getting rejected would be an inevitable part of the process.
 I tried to look past that and focus on the possibilities of success, but when the first rejection came, it turned out to be much harder than I expected.
 That was when the real learning started!
 Here are the three key lessons I distilled from my experience.

 Process disappointment productively

 Here’s what happened: I thought I had the perfect opportunity lined up at a startup in Cape Town.
 I had heard good things about them from friends and family in the tech sphere.
 After the initial interview, I became deeply invested in the idea of working for them.
 I read up about the company and liked their design philosophy and their project plans.
 Their proactive vibe impressed me.
 Their approach to the water crisis in Cape Town convinced me this could be a company of comrades.

 The final step in their interview process was a simulation day, an assessment of my technical ability.
 They guided me through their requirements and asked me to process data into two BI dashboards.
 I had tried to over-prepare for the day, but I still found the time limit and new environment overwhelming.
 Then came the rejection: the company was looking for more experience.

 Losing out on that job was like losing a limb.
 Yes, that sounds like something a Drama Llama would say, but it certainly felt that way to me.
 My picture of a life where I could really own my niche with like-minded ‘leaders’ suddenly came crashing down.